NVIDIA/NeMo/docs/source/nlp/nemo_megatron/prompt_learning.rst

 Prompt Learning
 ---------------

 Within NeMo we refer to **p-tuning** and **prompt tuning** methods collectively as prompt learning.
 Both methods are parameter efficient alternatives to fine-tuning pretrained language models.
 Our NeMo implementation makes it possible to use one pretrained GPT model on many downstream tasks without needing to tune the model's full set of parameters.
 It also allows for adding new tasks to your model without overwriting or disrupting previous tasks for which the model has already been p-tuned/prompt-tuned.
-Because the original model parameters are frozen and never altered by either method, p-tuning/prompt-tuning also avoid cartographic forgetting issues often encountered when fine-tuning models.
+Because the original model parameters are frozen and never altered by either method, p-tuning/prompt-tuning also avoids catastrophic forgetting issues often encountered when fine-tuning models.

 Instead of selecting discrete text prompts in a manual or automated fashion, prompt tuning and p-tuning utilize virtual prompt embeddings that can be optimized via gradient decent.
 The only difference between prompt tuning and p-tuning within NeMo-Megatron is the architecture used to tune the soft prompt tokens during training.